Ocean Therapy

 Our ocean therapy program returns!
 Our preliminary evidence with our research study Project Stoke showed a 50% decrease in pain after getting out of the water.
 These groups are designed for those suffering from chronic pain and invislible illnesses and focuses on bringing a space together for those to share, witness, and experience the ocean through surfing, boogie boarding, swimming, and splashing.
 Our founder, Tracey Chester, adapted the program from the Groundswell Community Project, to meet the specific needs of those suffering from chronic pain.
 Whether you dip your toes in the water, or stand up on a surf board, our professional therapists and ocean safety volunteers.
 Surf Trauma Certified clinicians will be on site to help support you with any physical limitations you may pose.

-Our Facllitators
+Our Facilitators

 Tracey Chester is our founder and expert in chronic pain and illness.
-She conducted a joint prellimary study with USC called Projet Stoke, where initial results showed a significant decrease in pain and isolation.
+She conducted a joint prellimary study with USC called Project Stoke, where initial results showed a significant decrease in pain and isolation.
 She is excited to continue to collect data with our new upcoming groups.
 Tracey earned a certificate for surf instruction with AMPSURF, which serves the disabled community.

 Natalie Small, LMFT is a leader and creator in the world of Surf Therapy.
 She created Groundswell Community Project where her work has been and continues to be replicated world wide.
 This curriculum has been adapted for the chronic pain group.
 In addition Natalie is a sailing captain and an expert in art, play and somatic therapy.
+Note: Natalie Small is on maternity leave starting August 1st, 2025.
+Arielle Katz, AMFT, one of the team members of Groundswell Institute will be seeing out patients.

 Pain Trauma Institute is a Wave of Excellence Partner with Groundswell Community Project , where Natalie Small created the gold standard for surf therapy models.
 Together we hold spaces together, adapt the surf therapy model for chronic pain, and we are together working with USC, as part of Project Stoke